Arthritis of the Knee

-Osteoarthritis has four characteristic radiographic findings, the so-called ‘cardinal signs’ (see Figure 2) as follows:
+Osteoarthritis has four characteristic radiographic findings, known as ‘cardinal signs’ (see Figure 2) as follows:

 - Asymmetric joint space narrowing, representing the loss of cartilage.
 The medial side is often more severely affected than the lateral (leading to the characteristic varus, or bow-legged, deformity).

-- Subchondral sclerosis, manifest as a white line under the surface of the tibial plateau.
+- Subchondral sclerosis, which manifests as a white line under the surface of the tibial plateau.
 Areas are excessively stimulated to form bone, whose density produces this sign.